lidofinance/dual-governance/docs/mechanism.md

     2. a fungibility layer distributing ETH between node operators and issuing stakers a fungible deposit receipt token (stETH).
 * **Protocol governance:** the mechanism allowing to change the Lido protocol parameters and upgrade non-ossified (mutable) parts of the protocol code.
 * **LDO:** the fungible governance token of the Lido DAO.
 * **Lido DAO:** code deployed on the Ethereum blockchain implementing a DAO that receives a fee taken from the staking rewards to its treasury and allows LDO holders to collectively vote on spending the treasury, changing parameters of the Lido protocol and upgrading the non-ossified parts of the Lido protocol code.
-Referred to as just **DAO** thoughout this document.
+Referred to as just **DAO** throughout this document.
 * **DAO proposal:** a specific change in the onchain state of the Lido protocol or the Lido DAO proposed by LDO holders.
 Proposals have to be approved via onchain voting between LDO holders to become executable.
 * **stETH:** the fungible deposit receipt token of the Lido protocol.
 Allows the holder to withdraw the deposited ETH plus all accrued rewards (minus the fees) and penalties.
 Rewards/penalties accrual is expressed by periodic rebases of the token balances.
 * **wstETH:** a non-rebasable, immutable, and trustless wrapper around stETH deployed as an integral part of the Lido protocol.
 At any moment in time, there is a fixed wstETH/stETH rate effective for wrapping and unwrapping.
 The rate changes on each stETH rebase.
-* **Withdrawal NFT:** a non-fungible token minted by the Lido withdrawal queue contract as part of the (w)stETH withdrawal to ETH, parametrized by the underlying (w)stETH amount and the position in queue.
-Gives holder the right to claim the corresponding ETH amount after the withdrawal is complete.
+* **Withdrawal NFT:** a non-fungible token minted by the Lido withdrawal queue contract as part of the (w)stETH withdrawal to ETH, parametrized by the underlying (w)stETH amount and the position in the queue.
+Gives the holder the right to claim the corresponding ETH amount after the withdrawal is complete.
 Doesn't entitle the holder to receive staking rewards.
 * **Stakers:** EOAs and smart contract wallets that hold stETH, wstETH tokens, and withdrawal NFTs or deposit them into various deFi protocols and ceFi platforms: DEXes, CEXes, lending and stablecoin protocols, custodies, etc.
 * **Node operators:** parties registered in the Lido protocol willing to run Ethereum validators using the delegated ETH in exchange for a fee taken from the staking rewards.
 Node operators generate validator keys and at any time remain their sole holders, having full and exclusive control over Ethereum validators.
 Node operators are required to set their validators' withdrawal credentials to point to the specific Lido protocol smart contract.